The short answer? Yes.

 The reason that we’re starting to focus so strongly on UX design is because of the problems that arise when you realize that quite a few people either don’t know how beneficial effective UX design can be for them, or they don’t understand the difference between the UX/UI design process and the past visual/web design one.
 Burying yourself too deeply in the technical aspect of a project’s design is a surefire recipe for disaster, but it happens all the time.
 It only takes one bad experience for a customer to become disillusioned—UX helps prevent that.

-Realistically, good customer experience has always been a goal in society where such emphasis is put on buying and selling goods and services.
+Realistically, good customer experience has always been a goal in a society where such emphasis is put on buying and selling goods and services.
 People are hard-wired to gravitate towards a pleasurable experience that causes the least amount of stress and confusion when using or buying a product.
-Our ancient ancestors might not have had smart phones, but the most effective merchants didn’t set up shops to be complicated to navigate.
+Our ancient ancestors might not have had smartphones, but the most effective merchants didn’t set up shops to be complicated to navigate.
 They modified what they could to make it efficient for their customers to do their shopping.

 But what’s the value of UX?